We are going to elaborate on how the Bitcoin network depends on a set of rules called the Proof of Work consensus algorithm.

 Proof of Work is the consensus algorithm of the Bitcoin blockchain.
 It is called “Proof of Work” because it requires some type of work - usually computer processing - from participating nodes (miners) in the Bitcoin network.

 In a nutshell, a consensus algorithm is a set of rules that governs a blockchain network.
 It is an agreement on the rules of a specific blockchain and how users can participate in the network.

 What are miners?

-Disregarding mining pools for the moment, which you learned about in lesson 16 in the Beginners’ section, it is a special group of Bitcoin users called miners who carry out the validation of transactions in the blockchain.
+Disregarding mining pools for the moment, it is a special group of Bitcoin users called miners who carry out the validation of transactions in the blockchain.
 Miners have downloaded the full Bitcoin blockchain and chosen to run it on powerful computers.

 These users (nodes) in the Bitcoin network are called “miners” because they check and prove the accuracy of a transaction in a process called mining - similar to the computation of a complex mathematical problem.
 Throughout this process, miners are incentivised to act in a way that benefits everyone in the Bitcoin community because honesty pays off.

 Once a request to record and complete a transaction is disseminated into the blockchain, usually the transactions with the highest fee offered are selected to go into the next block on the blockchain.

 In order to reach consensus on a valid block in the blockchain, the Bitcoin algorithm provides a difficulty as a parameter that needs to be met for a block to be valid.
 This “difficulty” is regularly modified by the Bitcoin network depending on the computational power of the miners.
 Difficulty may be decreased or increased to maintain a constant speed at which new blocks are added.